phptuts/codingwithnoah/arduino-blockly/lesson-10-led-light-strip-array/index.md

 ### Challenges

 1) Make all the led in the light strip be green.
-Use a count block to do this with a "Neo Pixel" Block.
+Use a count block to do this with a "Neo Pixel" block.

-2) Use the random number block
+2) Use the random number block to make random colors.

 ### Repeat Block / While Loop

-Repeat block will execute the blocks inside of **while** what is connected to it is true.
-This means that it does not have a set amount of times it will execute.
-It what is connected is never true it may never execute.
+Repeat block will execute the blocks inside  **while** what is connected to it is true.
+That means that it does not have a set amount of times it will run.
+If what is connected is never true it will never execute.

 ![While Block](/images/arduino-block/lesson-10/whileblock.png)